 Therefore DDU-GKY seeks to fill this gap by imparting specific set of Modular Employable Skills (MES) needed to access full time jobs in the formal sector.

-DDU-GKY is currently being implemented in 21 States and UTs, impacting youth from 568 districts, by over 670 projects being implemented by over 300 Project Implementing Agencies (PIAs).
-At present, DDU-GKY has over 1.55 lakh candidates currently in training and placements.
-In the coming 2-3 years, DDU-GKY approved projects to impact over 13 lakh rural poor youth at a cost of over Rs.
-4,300 Cr.
+DDU-GKY is currently being implemented in 28 States and UTs, impacting youth from 689 districts, by over 1575 projects being implemented by over 717 Project Implementing Agencies (PIAs).
+At present, DDU-GKY has over 12 lakh candidates in training.

 DDU-GKY provides demand-driven placement-linked skill training so that you can learn a new skill, earn your way to new identity, gain respect and fulfill your income and career aspirations.
 The following services are to be provided to every enrolled candidate: